PiggyChu620/MindustryRandomPlanet/README.md

 2. Merge both Serpulo and Erekir techtrees and environments.
 3. Load *all* defensive schematics<sup>1</sup> for enemy defenses.
 4. 95 custom defensive schematics for the enemies to use as defenses (2 cores, 43 turrets, 50 factories)
-4. Custom settings under *Settings* menu.
+5. Custom settings under *Settings* menu.
-5. Custom blocks and items that add a little spice to the game, it'll be constantly added.
 6. Unlock hidden items<sup>3</sup> and enable all environments for all units
 7. Load all activated ores for ore placements.
 8. Combine both Serpulo and Erekir units into wave generations.